jongharyu/jongharyu.github.io/_pages/talks.md

 nav: true
 ---

+- **Tools for Scalable and Reliable Scientific Inference from First Principles**
+  - at Prescient Design, Genentech, Sep.
+2025.

 - **Efficient Generative Modeling and Scalable Operator Learning from First Principles**
-  - at the Frontier Research Group at Genentech / Prescient Design, May, 2025.
+  - at the Frontier Research Team, Prescient Design, Genentech, May 2025.
-  - at the Department of EE, POSTECH, June, 2025.
+  - at the Department of EE, POSTECH, Jun.
+2025.
+  - at the Department of CSE, POSTECH, Aug.
+2025.

 - **Operator SVD with Neural Networks via Nested Low-Rank Approximation**
   - at the [MLTea talk](https://calendar.csail.mit.edu/events/270823), MIT, Cambridge, MA, USA, Nov.
 2023.